 Please note: The accreditation fee is not calculated on a pro rata basis.

-Your application will be assessed by the Central Assessment Team (CAT) and a desktop audit will be conducted against the activities described in your food safety program or management statement.
+Your application will be assessed by the Central Assessment Team (CAT) against the activities described in your food safety program or management statement.

 Fees do apply.
 Fees are charged in blocks of 15 minutes.
 A minimum of 30 minutes will be charged.
 Applicants are strongly urged to ensure that the details provided are complete to ensure that the processing time is as short as possible.

 Once your application has been assessed and an accreditation granted by Safe Food you will usually receive an email confirmation.
 An accreditation certificate will then be sent to you, together with important information about your accreditation.
 You are then eligible to supply or sell in Queensland.
 There are certain things you are required to do as part of this responsibility, such as maintaining your food safety program.

 A food safety program is a documented approach to the processes and procedures by which a business will maintain their standards and operations to ensure that a safe and suitable product is produced and that any possible food safety risks are minimised or eliminated.